isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_july_dev.rst

 the gene symbol, RefGene accession ID, and the portion of the gene the probe is closest to (approximately).

-Let's start with a easy one:
+Let's start with an easy one:

 .. code-block:: sql